nrc/error-docs/resources.md

 * [BurntSushi's blog post](https://blog.burntsushi.net/rust-error-handling/) and specifically on [using unwrap](https://blog.burntsushi.net/unwrap/).
 * [Context-preserving error handling](https://kazlauskas.me/entries/errors) blog post.
 * [Error Handling in a Correctness-Critical Rust Project](http://sled.rs/errors) from the author of Sled, a very high quality project to build a key-value store in Rust.
+* [The Error Model](http://joeduffyblog.com/2016/02/07/the-error-model/) a post on the error model of Midori (a research operating system).
+Not Rust-related, but a similar error model.
+Discusses motivation, history, and design issues which are relevant for designing Rust errors.